felixwongong/cactus/README.md

 ## Generating weights from HuggingFace

-Run one of the following
+Run one of the following and replace the weight path in `tests/test_engine.cpp`.

 ```bash
 # Language models (INT8)